Explode Year-End Fundraising With an Army of Social Media Ambassadors

 The timeline should be a simple spreadsheet with the following headers:

 - What is the task?
-Sample tasks for a year-end fundraising campaign could be creating social media visuals with Canva; cleaning up the online donation page on the website; writing the first Social Media Ambassador email; sending out first year-end appeal letter
+Sample tasks for a year-end fundraising campaign could be creating social media visuals with Canva; cleaning up the online donation page on the website; writing the first Social Media Ambassador email; sending out the first year-end appeal letter

 - When will the task be started?